ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 change event for its result.
 After command A queues command B, it is free to continue executing any logic that does not rely on command B's result, but once it reaches this blocking point, it must wait.

-MCS keeps track of these blocking commands by adding their unique command IDs to a set as they are queued, and removing them when change events for the ``longRunningCommandResult`` attribute are recieved.
+MCS keeps track of these blocking commands by adding their command IDs to a set as they are queued, and removing them when change events for the ``longRunningCommandResult`` attribute are recieved.
-This way, when command A reaches its blocking point, it calls a function that waits until the set is emptied (indicating command B's result has arrived), else the timeout is reached and the parent command fails.
+This way, when command A reaches its blocking point, it calls a function that waits until the set is emptied (indicating command B has finished), else the timeout is reached and the parent command fails.

 Locks (Mutexes) are used to protect against race conditions; when multiple threads attempt concurrent access on a shared resource.
 Sticking with the previous example, when command A adds command B to the queue, it also adds command B to the blocking_commands set.
-Without locking the set during this add operation, command B would be free to manipulate the blocking_commands set as well, which could lead to a non-deterministic result.
+Without locking the resource during this add operation, command B would be free to manipulate the blocking_commands set as well, which could lead to a non-deterministic result.
 If command A is the first of several commands issued in a loop, it is possible that the next command, command C, will attempt to be added to blocking_commands at the same moment command B's results change event is recieved, which would simultaneously try to remove command B from blocking_commands.
-Using a lock to access blocking_commands restores determinism because if the add operation locks the set, the remove operation will wait patiently until it unlocks, and vice versa.
+Using a lock to access blocking_commands restores determinism because if the add operation locks the set, the remove operation will see that it is locked and wait patiently for it to unlock, and vice versa.

 In addition to protecting the blocking_commands set, locks also protect state transitions, as well as certain important attribute accesses, such as ``healthState`` and ``Subarray.lastDelayModel``.
 Some of these locks are not currently necessarry, but as event-driven functionality continues to be added to MCS, new change event callbacks may opt to update these resources, so locks were proactively added.

-Improvments to Control Flow
+Improvements to Control Flow
 ---------------------------
 The upgrade to ``ska-tango-base`` v1.0.0 provided an opportunity to reduce technical debt and consolidate the MCS code base in general.
 The biggest change is the removal of On/Off commands from devices that do not directly control hardware, since these devices do not need to distinguish between having communication established and being turned on.
 Notably, the ``PowerSwitch`` device, although it *does* control hardware directly, does not include On/Off commands.
-This is because the hardware it controls are individual outlets on power distribution units (PDUs), which is more granular than the device-level On/Off commands would be, therefore, there is no practical difference between a ``PowerSwitch`` device being on or simply communicating with its component.
-Rather than explicitly issue On and Off commands to update the ``OpState`` model in these devices, the ``PowerState`` enum is instead set as the end of ``start_communicating()`` and ``stop_communicating()`` methods, which run after setting the ``AdminMode`` attribute to ``AdminMode.ONLINE`` and ``AdminMode.OFFLINE``, respectively.
-In the rest of the MCS devices (the ones that *do* implement On and Off commands), these methods instead set the ``CommunicationStatus`` attribute to ``CommunicationStatus.ESTABLISHED`` and ``CommunicationStatus.DISABLED``, respectively; ``stop_communicating()`` also sets ``AdminMode.UNKNOWN`` to move the ``OpState`` model, since setting ``CommunicationStatus.NOT_ESTABLISHED`` has no action.
+This is because the components it controls are individual outlets on power distribution units (PDUs), which manipulates a lower-level than the device-level On/Off commands would, therefore, there is no practical difference between a ``PowerSwitch`` device being on or simply communicating with its component.
+Rather than explicitly issue On/Off commands to update the ``OpState`` model in these devices, the ``PowerState`` enum is instead set as the end of ``start_communicating()`` and ``stop_communicating()`` methods, which run after setting the ``AdminMode`` attribute to ``AdminMode.ONLINE`` and ``AdminMode.OFFLINE``, respectively.
+In the rest of the MCS devices (the ones that *do* implement On and Off commands), these methods set the ``CommunicationStatus`` attribute to ``CommunicationStatus.ESTABLISHED`` and ``CommunicationStatus.DISABLED``, respectively; they also set ``AdminMode.UNKNOWN`` during ``stop_communicating()`` to move the ``OpState`` model, since setting ``CommunicationStatus.NOT_ESTABLISHED`` has no action.

 Talon DX Log Consumer